JujuAdams/Vinyl/docs/5.0/Terminology.md

 &nbsp;

-## Components

-Vinyl has a lot of internal moving pieces that control playback of audio.
-These range from basic volume adjustment to crossfading of tracks to automated effect bus manipulation and more besides.
-It's quite the jigsaw puzzle with lots of different pieces that interlock in different ways.
-These pieces come in differentiated types, and we call each type of logic a "component".
-Vinyl currently

-&nbsp;

 ## Asset

 An asset is any [sound asset](https://manual.yoyogames.com/The_Asset_Editors/Sounds.htm) added to the GameMaker IDE.
 You should aim to further define properties for these assets to [Vinyl's internal configuration file](Configuration) in order to take advantage of Vinyl's features.
 Vinyl allows you to control the gain and pitch for assets, as well as assigning assets to labels for bulk control.